Children's Hospital is part of the UPMC family.

 Here’s what you can expect when you come to us for your child's first pancreatitis consult.

-Your first visit will take at least 2 hours, based on what diagnostic tests and exams your child has already had.
+Your first visit will take at least 2 hours, based on what tests and exams your child has already had.

 Your child will receive a complete exam to confirm a precise diagnosis of chronic or acute recurrent pancreatitis.
 We'll also look at how much the disease has affected the child.

-Because we work as a team here at the center, other doctors and staff might see your child during your visit.
+Since we work as a team, other doctors and staff might see your child during your visit.

 These may include a: